-(UPDATED ON August 1, 2020) The first time I visited Wichita, I was in love instantly.
+(UPDATED JUNE 2022) The first time I visited Wichita, I was in love instantly.
 I call it an adult hipster town, with world-class museums, incredible outdoor attractions, good (and affordable) food, historical nods, festivals, and really fun nightlife.
 Wichita (the largest city in Kansas) bowled me over and I’ve been spreading the love via word of mouth ever since.
-Here are 26 reasons to visit Wichita, Kansas, that rank high in my book.
+Here are 25 reasons to visit Wichita, Kansas, that rank high in my book.

 1. Wichita’s Animal Encounters

 Tanganyika Wildlife Park is different than any zoo I’ve been to.
 Yes, it has animals and all similarities.
 Still, here you concentrate on animal encounters for an up close and personal experience with some of the world’s most rare and exotic animals.
 I did the sloth encounter and fed the lemurs.
 Chewy, the sloth, is adorable and loves the attention.

 Tanganyika (minutes from Wichita) is a top name in the cat breeding industry and even supplies Disney with their big cats.
 You can also swim with penguins, how fun does that sound?

 Step back in time and walk through Wichita circa 1865 with a living history village and costumed interpreters.
 You’ll experience the sights, sounds, and life as it was in a Midwestern cattle town of yesteryear throughout the 54 historic buildings (23 acres) depicting the scene at the Old Cowtown Museum.
 Say hello to Bessie, the cow, watch a gunfight, go on a wagon ride, or sip a sarsaparilla beverage.